rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 ## Creating a Python Virtual Environment

 If you are running HOOMD-blue on an HPC cluster you will likely need to work in a virtual environment to keep any installed Python packages separate from other users.
 Virtual environments are also a good way to manage multiple Python installations on a dedicated workstation (i.e. switching between the default Python 2 that comes with MacOS and the Python 3 we will be using), and to ensure a clean development environment when starting a new project.
-There are multiple ways to implement virtual Python environments (pyenv, venv, virtualenvwrapper, etc.), but the simplest way (and the method used by HOOMD-blue's developers) is with venv.
+There are multiple ways to implement virtual Python environments (pyenv, venv, virtualenvwrapper, etc.), but the simplest way (and the method used by HOOMD-blue's developers) is with `venv`.

 *Note: After setting up the virtual environment you may need to reinstall NumPy and other packages to this environment using pip.
 This can be done before or after installing HOOMD-blue.
 This guide includes a reminder about this step after the HOOMD-blue installation.*